frc3197/Eileen-Documentation/doc/index.rst

     :alt: Release Status
 Code for 3197's Robot competing in the 2019 challenge, Destination: Deep Space

-Eileen is a play on the phrase "I lean" as the robot liked to lean a lot during testing phases.
+Eileen is a play on the phrase "I lean" as the robot leaned a lot during testing phases.

 The robot is structurally similar to last years robot, named "Krakatoa" for it's volcano-like shape on the chassis.